awsdocs/amazon-transcribe-developer-guide/doc_source/tca-start-stream.md

 ## WebSocket stream<a name="analytics-start-websocket"></a>

-This example creates a pre\-signed URL that uses Call Analytics in a WebSocket stream\.
+This example creates a presigned URL that uses Call Analytics in a WebSocket stream\.
 Line breaks have been added for readability\.
 For more information on using WebSocket streams with Amazon Transcribe, see [Setting up a WebSocket stream](streaming-websocket.md)\.
 For more detail on parameters, see [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartCallAnalyticsStreamTranscription.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartCallAnalyticsStreamTranscription.html)\.

 This example includes [post\-call analytics](tca-post-call.md)\.
 If you don't want post\-call analytics, remove the `PostCallAnalyticsSettings` section from the request\.